istmobiome/web/content/projects/trans-water/4-workflow.markdown

 ## Conclusion

 This section of the workflow is complete.
 Lets take a look at the what we have so far.
-We will go through each directory.

   1) `00_LOGS` Individual log files for each step of the snakemake workflow.
   2) `00_TRIMMED` Eight trimmed, compressed fastq files for each sample.
   3) `01_QC` Merge forward (R1) and reverse (R2) QC'ed fastq files and QC `STATS` file for each sample.
 Also the `qc-report.txt` file which is a summary table of all QC results.
   4) `02_FASTA` A contig fasta file and reformat report for each assembly.
   5) `03_CONTIGS` An annotated contig database for each assembly.
 Taxonomic annotations = `centrifuge`.
+  6) `04_MAPPING` Short read BAM files.
+  7) `05_ANVIO_PROFILE` Individual profile database for each sample.
+  8) `06_MERGED` Single merged profile database for each assembly.